3 Keys to Setting Boundaries for Children

 - Follow family routines (e.g. teeth brushing, bedtimes, no phones at mealtimes) without complaining

 - Apologize when you are wrong or hurt someone

 You can always search “rules for kids” for more ideas, but to get you started here are some suggestions to consider.

 Some of you are probably thinking, “Say what?
 My kids don’t love schedules!”
-To which I would say, if that’s the case one or more of the following probably applies.
+To which I would say, “If that’s the case, maybe these things are going on…”

 - Your children have never experienced or been on a schedule.

 - Your children might not see you as someone with the authority to set their schedules.